hyperledger/fabric/README.md

 https://zoom.us/my/hyperledger.community.3?pwd=UE90WHhEaHRqOGEyMkV3cldKa2d2dz09
 ```

-The lab runs bi-weekly open community calls, and you are welcome to join to learn more about what the lab is, how to use it and how to get involved and help out.
-You can join the calls every other Thursday at 9:30 AM Eastern at:

 You can also talk with the developers of the lab in the **`#bdls`** channel on the Hyperledger Discord server at: